BaysC/blog-samples/2023-01-Introduction-To-ML/README.md

 With the rise in demand for machine learning (ML) over the last few years, comes the need for quality resources.
 As data science and ML are becoming more and more popular, so is the importance of online communities.
 Sharing knowledge, expertise and code amongst each other, can help experts keep up with the latest advances in the field.
-Collaboration is crucial within the data science world, and is done so through resources such as blogs, articles and webinars.
+Collaboration is crucial within the data science world, and is done through resources such as blogs, articles and webinars.
 This opens the door for opportunities such as; discussing best practices, receiving feedback and learning from other experts.

 At Bays Consulting, we have recently started to explore sharing our knowledge and expertise through a series of webinars.